justnonamenoname/lifeticle/readme.md

 1) Not at the moment of sensation, but later
 2) At the moment of sensation, the influence of qualia on the collapse of the wave function

+It can be assumed that in the case of negative qualia, the stronger the pain, the stronger the influence on random quantum processes.
 Determining whether free will exists at the level of the lifeticle is only possible by studying reverse influence.
 Physicists may begin to hypothesize about which quantum phenomenon this reverse influence could be.

 **Search for qualia**

 Qualia are not found in the transmission of signals in the brain and cannot be located within them.
+Only a specific subset of information processed by the brain gives rise to qualia, which implies that the difference responsible for qualia can be identified independently of the mechanism by which they are generated.
 The fact that qualia are fundamental and the reverse effect is due to random quantum processes means that the information for qualia needs to go to the quantum level.
 The chain [signals - qualia] leads to two possibilities:
 1) Qualia cannot be detected, and then the signals appear as leading nowhere without effect